Post Tagged with: "Leadership"

 Fans Behaving Badly

 A recent football match in France was stopped midgame due to fans throwing objects at athletes, storming the field, fighting with athletes, and because of their overall behavior.
-It was extremely sad to watch and […]
+It was extremely sad to watch and unfortunately poor fan behavior has become a frequent occurrence.
+Is this behavior going to continue […]

 Read More